Malea-create/mongodb_project/README.md

   pip3 --version
   (verify the installation by checking the pip version / should be pip 20.3.4)

-Now you are ready to instell the packages needed to start the application:
+Now you are ready to install the packages needed to start the application:

  - pip3 install tk
  - pip3 install pymongo